The Care Act 2014

 - Find out more about safeguarding on the Gloucestershire Adults Safeguarding Board (GSAB) website.

 What is care and support?

-'Care and support' is the term used to describe the help some adults need to live as well as possible with any illness or disability they may have.
 It can include help with things like getting out of bed, washing, dressing, getting to work, cooking meals, eating, seeing friends, caring for families and being part of the community.